“Landslide” Lyrics Meaning (Fleetwood Mac)

 In this section, Nicks questions the meaning of love, wondering if her youthful innocence and heart can endure the hardships she faces.

-The “mirror in the sky” represents a higher perspective, urging her to look beyond herself and reflect on her place in the universe.
+The “mirror in the sky” represents a higher perspective, urging her to look beyond herself and think about her place in the universe.

 Can I sail through the changin’ ocean tides?